 What happens after my abortion?

 Right after your abortion, you’ll rest in a recovery room for up to around an hour.
-If you had any kind of sedation, you can’t drive or leave by yourself, so bring someone to help you get home safely.
+If you had any kind of sedation, you should have someone else help you get home safely.
 Plan on taking it easy for the rest of the day.

 You can go back to work, school, driving, exercise, and most other normal activities the next day if you feel up to it.
 You can have sex as soon as you feel ready.

 It’s normal to have some bleeding after an abortion.
 You can use pads, tampons, or a menstrual cup — whatever's the most comfortable for you.
 But your nurse or doctor may recommend you use pads so you can track how much you're bleeding.
 You may have spotting for several weeks.
 And some people don’t bleed at all.
 All of this is normal.

 You’ll get written information about what to expect and how to take care of yourself after your abortion.
 You’ll get a phone number you can call with any questions or concerns -- we’re here to help 24/7 after your abortion.